 Stuttering can have a lifelong impact, and consequently those affected commonly seek treatment.
-An Australian survey study of 852 adults who stuttered, with a mean age of 49 years, indicated that 72% of them were assessed by a speech-language pathologist, and 73% received treatment from a speech-language pathologist.
-As with many health issues, early intervention is a desirable option for stuttering.
+An Australian survey study157 of 852 adult stutterers, with a mean age of 49 years, indicated that 72% of them were assessed by a speech-language pathologist, and 73% received treatment from a speech-language pathologist.[†] As with many health issues, early intervention is a desirable option for stuttering, as discussed during Lectures Six and Seven.
 For 135 children in that survey, with a mean age of 11 years, parents reported that 95% received assessment and 92% received treatment from speech-language pathologist.
 This section describes many reasons why those who stutter might seek clinical services.
-The disorder affects speech, quality of life, educational and occupational attainment, and mental health.
+Stuttering affects speech, quality of life, educational and occupational attainment, and mental health.